handi7/next-heroui-boilerplate/README.md

 ### Notes:

 - `API_URL` is required for all API calls to work correctly.
-- Never commit `.env.local` to public repositories.
+- Never commit `.env` to public repositories.
 It is ignored by Git via `.gitignore`.

 ## 📝 Form Components with React Hook Form